josefs/Gradualizer/README.md

 To run Gradualizer from rebar3, read `examples/rebar3/README.md`.

-The Gradualizer requires at least OTP 19.
+The Gradualizer requires at least OTP 19 and is built using [rebar3](https://www.rebar3.org/).

 # Status